All Episodes

 Why does he still sound like he's campaigning?

-He's not only still campaigning, he's still fundraising for that campaign.
+He's not only still campaigning, he's still fundraising.

-But you see, there was a brilliance in that in that he and or or his people understand that he to reach the low information voters, which kind of made uh things count, and uh to reach them you have to s you have to speak in effective sound bites, and you have to use the media and social media to to your advantage with with speaking in these sound bites.
+But you see, there was a brilliance in that in that he or his people understand that to reach the low-information voters, which kind of made things count.

-Well, is your point that the that Obama won because he never stopped campaigning and he come came up with clever ways to reach low information voters?
+Is your point that Obama won because he never stopped campaigning and he came up with clever ways to reach low-information voters?

-Yes, he kept talking in sound bites that were used over and over.
+Yes, he kept talking in soundbites that were used over and over again.

-Like I'll give you for instance, remember when Harry Reed was attacking Romney about his taxes.
+Remember when Harry Reid was attacking Romney about his taxes?

 Yeah.

-Romney couldn't uh nip things in the butt and looked very strong and even well well, maybe not presidential, but looked looked like a fighter if he came back to Harry Reid and said, Well, look, Harry, I wouldn't worry about a private citizen's taxes.
+Romney could have nipped things in the butt and looked very strong and even, well, maybe not presidential, but looked like a fighter if he came back to Harry Reid and said, well, look, Harry, I wouldn't worry about a private citizen's taxes.

-I if I were you, I'd worry more about you know, uh setting a budget.
+If I were you, I'd worry more about setting a budget.

-And you think that's gonna appeal to low information voter who doesn't even know what a budget is.
+And you think that's going to appeal to low-information voter who doesn't even know what a budget is?

 It would be slanted.